-The discovery of East London’s urban art scene and its 'Pop Up / Pop Art' galleries were major inspirations but influences from long stints spent in the Caribbean, South America and Europe can also be found in Lhouette’s work today.
+The discovery of East London’s urban art scene and its 'Pop Up / Pop Art' galleries were major inspirations form him but influences from long stints spent in the Caribbean, South America and Europe can also be found in Lhouette’s work today.
 Surrounded by different cultures and colours, inspiration from these travels were collated in scrap books curating postcards, souvenirs, and his own conceptual drawings.
-Between 2010 - 2012 to enhance his understanding of running an dedicated art studio, Lhouette completed a postgraduate Diploma in Art Management at Birkbeck University of London, placement was based on his work experience alone.
+Between 2010 - 2012 to enhance his understanding of running a dedicated art studio, Lhouette completed a postgraduate Diploma in Arts Management at Birkbeck University of London, the placement was based on his work experience alone.

 In 2017 the artist established his own independent studios in an area of outstanding natural beauty in leafy Bedfordshire; large converted barns enable him to produce outstanding works to match the scale of his ambition.

 Lhouette’s portfolio of landmark original artworks, deluxe hybrid editions and distinctive wall sculptures have been widely presented in galleries, museums and art fairs internationally, including the UK, USA and Hong Kong.
 Notable presentations include early works showcased at The Houses of Parliament as well as works hand selected for display at prestigious fine art auction house such as Christie’s, London.
 Intricately intertwining lowbrow pop culture iconography and mixed media materials into distinct visually arresting collections, Lhouette’s work has won patrons and advocates such as: